marcelinhov2/n8n-nodes-dynamic-node-connections/README.md

       }
       ```

-    - You can also clean it up if desired and flatten the array to just keep the relevant bits:
-      ```json
-      {
-        "parameters": {
-          "url": "=https://graph.microsoft.com/v1.0/users/{{ $json.id_msft }}?$select=accountEnabled,userPrincipalName,id",
-          "authentication": "genericCredentialType",
-          "genericAuthType": "oAuth2Api",
-          "options": {}
-        },
-        "type": "n8n-nodes-base.httpRequest",
-        "typeVersion": 4.2,
-        "position": [460, -520],   //note: this line is optional and not needed to run "id": "fetch-enta-user-enabled-status-dynamic",   //note: this line is optional and not needed to run "name": "Fetch Current Azure Status",
-        "credentials": {
-          "oAuth2Api": {
-            "id": "{{ $json.credential_id }}",
-            "name": "{{ $json.credential_name }}"   //note: this line is optional and not needed to run }
-        },
-        "onError": "continueRegularOutput"
-      }
-      ```

-    - You can also add more expressions to parameterize the other items and trim it down further to keep it clean:
+    - You can add more expressions to parameterize any dynamic pieces and trim it down to the bare essentials:
       ```json
       {
         "parameters": {